ASIA (Asian counties are projected to see 5.4% to 5.6% GDP growth for the balance of 2019):

 India will be the frontrunner of the “Asian Tiger” economies.
 Infrastructure accounts for between 50% and 70% of India’s construction sector, this will possibly increase due to the Indian Governments recent proclamation to invest and improve highways, electrical transmission systems, railways and other forms of transport.
-Indian Engineering and Construction worker wage rates have increased between 5% and 10% in 2018; look for this trend to continue in 2019.
+Indian Engineering and Construction worker wage rates have increased between 5% and 10% in 2018, look for this trend to continue for the remainder of 2019.
 India’s construction sector employs more than 30 million construction professionals and construction workers, it ranks as one of the major industries employing millions of individuals similar to the Indian Railway.
 The Indian construction industry continues to expand, this growth is sustained by India’s evolving economy, consumer spending, foreign direct investments (FDI) and higher government spending on large and mid-sized infrastructure projects.
 Construction industry growth is expected to remain strong over the next three to five years, as a result of the government’s undertaking to augment India’s dilapidated infrastructure.

 The Chinese economy is very reliant on exports, 15% to 20% of its exports go to the US.
 China sold $500 + billion in goods and services to the US in 2018, the US sold $135 billion in goods and services to China, a trade gap of $375 billion.
 China’s Government has recently decided to confront three major domestic problems in the next five years, (1) reduce poverty, (2) reduce pollution and (3) reduce domestic debt.
-The continuing possibility of a trade war between the US and China and is a distinct possibility with the US continuing to ratchet up its’ rhetoric on this issue and the Chinese are responding in a similar way on this topic.
+The continuing possibility of a trade war between the US and China is a distinct possibility with the US continuing to ratchet up its rhetoric on this issue and the Chinese are responding in a similar way on this topic.

 China and South Korea’s share of global construction will continue to expand in the next two or three years as these two countries EPC firms pursue Infrastructure, Energy, Oil & Gas projects around the world.